Leadership Skills – What makes a good leader?

 The names of each of the people listed above instantly conjure up images of success, passion, optimism and vision.
 As a manager or leader you can, and should, aspire to create your own image for the people and team you lead every day.

-So to keeps things relevant for this blog post, we will focus on the importance of leadership skills, habits, attitude, qualities and style in the work place.
+So to keep things relevant for this blog post we will focus on leadership in the work place.
+We will look at the importance of leadership skills, habits, abilities, attitude, qualities and style.

 What habits should an effective leader have?

-As a leader you will have followers and as a leader you will have expectations of what you want to see from those people; loyalty, trust, passion, courage, communication, decision-making.
+As a leader you will have followers.
+As a leader you will have expectations of what you want to see from those people; loyalty, trust, passion, courage, communication, decision-making.

 What part do you play in helping them meet your expectations?